stonepros/stone/doc/dev/developer_guide/issue-tracker.rst

 When you start working on an existing issue, it's nice to let the other developers know this - to avoid duplication of labor.
 Typically, this is done by changing the :code:`Assignee` field (to yourself) and changing the :code:`Status` to *In progress*.
-Newcomers to the Ceph community typically do not have sufficient privileges to update these fields, however: they can simply update the issue with a brief note.
+Newcomers to the Stone community typically do not have sufficient privileges to update these fields, however: they can simply update the issue with a brief note.